Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Introduction

 \section{Introduction}

+A major challenge in TDDFT is the development of high-accuracy approximations for the Kohn-Sham potential $v_{KS}\x$ in the time-dependent Kohn-Sham (TDKS) system.
+The Kohn-Sham potential is an effective potential that allows us to equivalently convert the interacting electron system to a fictitious non-interacting system known as the Kohn-Sham system.
+As a tradeoff of this conversion, it is extremely hard to derive the explicit expression of the Kohn-Sham potential, which, in principle, determines the property of the electron system.
+As a result, significant research effort has been devoted to developing better approximations for the Kohn-Sham potential.

-One of the biggest challenges in time-dependent density functional theory(TDDFT) is to find a good approximation to the Kohn-Sham potential $v_{KS}\x$ in the TDKS system.
-The Runge-Gross theorem\cite{Runge1984Mar} guarantees that the Kohn-Sham potential is uniquely determined(up to a purely time-dependent function) by the time-dependent electronic density $n(\bm{r}, t)$ for a given initial many-body state $\Psi(\bm{r}, t_0)$ and initial Kohn-Sham orbitals $\Phi(\bm{r}, t_0)$.
-The associated Kohn-Sham potential is often written as a sum of three terms $v_{KS}[n]\x = v_{ext}\x + v_H[n]\x + v_{xc}\x$, where the first term is the external potential, the second term is the Hartree potential describing the classical electron-electron interaction.
-The first two terms are numerically easy, which can be calculated explicitly given the electronic density.
-While the last term, exchange-correlation(xc) potential, involving all the complex and non-trivial effects, is hard to be calculated numerically.
-So the real blocker of finding a good approximation to the Kohn-Sham potential is finding a good approximation to the xc-potential.
+The Runge-Gross theorem\cite{Runge1984Mar} guarantees that the Kohn-Sham potential is uniquely determined (up to a purely time-dependent function) by the time-dependent electronic density $n(\bi{r}, t)$ for a given initial many-body state $\Psi_0 = \Psi(\bi{r}, t_0)$ of the interacting system and initial Kohn-Sham state $\Phi_0 =\Phi(\bi{r}, t_0)$ of the non-interacting Kohn-Sham system.
+The associated Kohn-Sham potential is often written as a sum of three terms $v_{KS}[n, \Psi_0, \Phi_0]\x = v_{ext}\x + v_H[n]\x + v_{xc}[n, \Psi_0, \Phi_0]\x$, where the first term is the external potential, the second term is the Hartree potential describing the classical electron-electron interaction.
+The first two terms are numerically easy and can be calculated explicitly given the electronic density.
+The last term is the exchange-correlation (xc) potential.
+The xc potential includes all the complex and non-trivial effects whose exact form is unknown.
+Hence, the primary challenge in determining an accurate approximation of the Kohn-Sham potential is finding an effective approximation for the exchange-correlation potential.
+This task is challenging due to the complexity of electron interactions in many-electron systems.